NHS-digital-website/design-system/README.md

 # NHSD Frontend
 Code you need to start building accessible user interfaces for NHSDigital websites and services.

+Before you start working with this codebase, please make sure you follow these steps:
+- Read the README for information about everything there is to know about the project and ways of working with the code
+- Stick to the already existing
+    - Folder structure
+    - Naming conventions
+    - Sass module loading and file structuring conventions

 ## Project requirements

 The project requires EST/ERBIUM version of Node.
 This isn't firmly policed yet, but to make sure that everyone who works on this codebase uses the same version for consistency and less time spent on debugging "it works on my machine" type issues in the future.